 Full sightseeing programme including entrance fees

-Boutique hotel in Chania (three nights), comfortable three star hotel (five nights) in Heraklion
+Boutique hotel in Chania (four nights) and a comfortable 4 star hotel (five nights) in Heraklion

 Airport transfers